 Use of the band by other services

-Footnote 5.259 was inserted by the ITU WARC-87.
-This footnote uses the same text (except for the list of countries) as Footnote 5.197 for the ILS localizer and VOR band at 108–117.975 MHz.
+No. 5.259 was inserted by the ITU WARC-87.
+This footnote uses the same text (except for the list of countries) as No. 5.197 for the ILS localizer and VOR band at 108–117.975 MHz.
 At WRC-2000, most of the countries listed removed their names from this footnote.
 The remaining country names must now also be deleted to protect ILS glide path services in these areas and to avoid the possibility of new names being added at a future conference.

 Band: 406–406.1 MHz